xixu-me/git-desktop/.github/pull_request_template.md

 <!--
-What GitHub Desktop issue does this PR address (for example, #1234)?
+What Git Desktop issue does this PR address (for example, #1234)?
 If you have not created an issue for your PR, please search the issue tracker to see if there is an existing issue that aligns with your PR, or open a new issue for discussion.
 -->